SondreUM/UiTHack25/crypto/Curvy_Fascination/writeup/README.md

 With an upper bound on N that is 34 digits, but more accurately $log_{10}(N) < 35$.

-Now, given that we have already calculated b for the curve (in Defining Curves) we can add it to the information we know
+Now, given that we have already calculated $b$ for the curve (in Defining Curves) we can add it to the information we know

 $b = 632783634760079068257481593728378909226796967090221149792$